Sazid60/ARTELYSIUM-Client-Side/README.md

 ### NPM Packages Used:

 1. [React-Simple-Typewriter](https://www.npmjs.com/package/react-simple-typewriter) : Applied In The Banner Section Which Shows All The Subcategories.
-2. [Swiper-slider](https://swiperjs.com/) : Applied In Home Page Banner Section Which Changes Images In Infinite Order.
-3. [React-Tooltip](https://react-tooltip.com/) : Used In Navbar Profile Image, When You hover Profile Image It Will Show User Name If Name Is Available.
+2. [React-Tooltip](https://react-tooltip.com/) : Used In Navbar Profile Image, When You hover Profile Image It Will Show User Name If Name Is Available.
+3. [Swiper-slider](https://swiperjs.com/) : Applied In Home Page Banner Section Which Changes Images In Infinite Order.
+4. [React-Sweet-Alert](https://sweetalert2.github.io/) : Applied On Successful Art Adding, Deleting a Product, Updating a Product.
+5. [React-Spinner](https://www.npmjs.com/package/react-spinners) : Added To Show Loading Sate